 We highly recommend that you take a safety riding course.
-Refer to SPE-CIAL SAFETY MESSAGES subsection for details.
+Please check your dealer or local authorities for availability in your area.

 Failure to follow the warnings contained in this Operator's Guide can result in SERIOUS INJURY or DEATH.